-- 7.6 To ensure that the cost of recovering developer contributions does not become a burden on the council tax payer, the County Council requires a contribution for monitoring. - 7.7 DCC's monitoring cost is based on the cumulative number of triggers to be monitored for County Council obligations x £70 (based on 2 hours officer time Grade 12) as this directly relates to the costs involved.
+7.6 To ensure that the cost of recovering developer contributions does not become a burden on the council tax payer, and in line with CIL Regulation 122 2A the County Council requires a contribution for monitoring.

+7.7 The County Council's monitoring cost is based on the cumulative number of triggers to be monitored for County Council obligations x £77.00 (based on 2 hours officer time Grade 12) as this directly relates to the costs involved.
 Please see worked example below: